-In this FAQ you will find tips when you experience problems connecting to eduroam.
+In this FAQ you will find tips and solutions for problems with connecting to eduroam.
 Look below to find general tips, and below that for specific tips for your system.

 General tips for the use of eduroam.

 Common problems when connecting to eduroam can be solved via the so called CAT-tool.

 - Connect to the internet via cable or UU-visitor